overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

    # ARRANGER_1_URL: http://arranger-datatable2:5051
    ```

-   - Here `ARRANGER_1_URL` is commented, make sure to uncomment any additionally added arranger URLs
+   - Here `ARRANGER_1_URL` is commented.
+Make sure to uncomment any additionally added Arranger URLs.

 4. **Ensure all services are on the same network**:

-   The following should be included with each added service
+   The following should be included with each added service:

    ```yaml
    networks:
      - conductor-network
    ```

-5. **pre-configure the Stage Environment variable**:
+5. **Pre-configure the Stage Environment variable**:

    Update the Stage service environment variables to connect to your Arranger instances: